naturalis/nba-docs/api_services_summary.rst

    * - | **Description**
      - | This combined direct and indirect search service returns SPECIMEN documents.
 Available direct search types are a. free text search, and b. indexed field search.
 The indirect search service is an in-built name resolution service which is default active.
 Name resolution can not be deactivated.
    * - | **Examples**
-     - | Examples of both free text and indexed field taxon searches can be found in the `specimen name examples section`_
+     - | Examples of both free text and indexed field taxon searches can be found in the specimen :ref:`specimen name examples section` section
    * - | **Request**
        |
        |